Ccharliiee/GithubExercise/gradpro.md

 let k=2^{d-1} and s(d)=(k…..k)   d < sum x_i leq \leq dk/2

-1. Vcand = lift  a(d-1) to (0,a(d-1)), (0, s(d-1)-a(d-1))
+1 .   **Vred** = lift  a(d-1) to (0,a(d-1)), (0, s(d-1)-a(d-1))

 lift their decomposition as well

-2. **Vcand** = Vcand + 1111..d
+2 .  **Vcand** = Vred + 1111..d

-3. Verteices = some points are known to be vertices for any d 0….0, 0…01, 1…1d, 0k/2…k/2, k/2-1 … k/2-1 k-1(d<=4), **_Vcand?_**
+3 .
+Verteices = some points are known to be vertices for any d 0….0, 0…01, 1…1d, 0k/2…k/2, k/2-1 … k/2-1 k-1(d<=4), **_Vcand_**

-4. nonVerteices = 11111x (x<d)is never a vertex unless x=d (two decomposition are possible)
+4 . nonVerteices = 11111x (x<d)is never a vertex
+unless x=d (two decomposition are possible)

-5. initiate undetermined list **Vund**(Vcand - known determined points
+5 . initiate undetermined list **Vund**(Vcand - known determined points

 known determined points = _(the origin , 0….01,  0k/2…k/2 )_

-6. for each vertex in Vund, add edges(generators) up to permutations
+6 . for each vertex in Vund, add edges(generators) up to permutations
 until all points in Vund are determined(their neighborhood are verfied)

 find edges: from generator first remove their decomposition, then reduce the remaining edges up to permutation of the current undetermined point by getting the index fo permutation first and choosing the smallest permutation available

-7. check whether it's in Verteices, nonVerteices, red(0/k), if yes,do 6.
+7 . check whether it's in Verteices, nonVerteices, red, if yes,do 6(continue).

-8. check sum x_i <= dk/2, if no, remove it. do 6
+8 . check sum x_i <= dk/2, if no, remove it. do 6

-9. if no in 7, check cone membership, if yes,move it to nonVerteices, do 6
+9 . if no in 7, check cone membership, if yes,move it to nonVerteices, do 6

  _1.1cone of apex 0 and base formed the d vertices 11…11d_